richscott/iterm-to-ghostty-colors/README.md

-This is a super-rudimentary utility to generate a ghostty terminal colors configuration, from an iterm2 color scheme dump.
+This is a super-rudimentary utility to generate a ghostty terminal colors theme, from an exported iterm2 profile color scheme.

 To use it, do something like this (I use `yarn` and `bun`, but `npm` and `node` should work fine as well):